TopHillRobotics/quadruped-robot/src/quadruped/README.md

 Then in another new terminal, launch the controller node.
 This is the simplest demo which makes the quadruped robot stand up only.

 ```
-rosrun a1sim stand_up
+rosrun a1sim demo_helloworld
 ```

 ## Step 4 (Option): Advances

 We also provided many different demoes which are combined with different gait and different locomotion.
-For example, you could run trot in velocity locomotion demo with `rosrun a1sim trot_velocity_motion`.
-What's more you can run `rosrun a1sim trot_velocity_motion_with_keyboard` to control the robot via keyboard.
+For example, you could run trot in velocity locomotion demo with `rosrun a1sim demo_trot_velocity`.
+What's more you can run `rosrun a1sim demo_trot_keyboard` to control the robot via keyboard.
+By the way, the joystick only support ps4 controller so far.

-And also you can read the code of  `main.cpp` and the files in `config` to learn how to combine the locomotion and gait to realize different demo.
+And also you can read the cpp code of  each demo and the files in `config` to learn how to combine the locomotion and gait to realize different demo.